Fentanyl Rehab Center in Texas

 • Confusion: Users often experience mental fog, difficulty concentrating, or impaired judgment, making everyday tasks challenging and unsafe.

-• Respiratory Depression: Fentanyl slows down breathing to dangerous levels, which can quickly lead to life-threatening situations, including coma or death.
+• Respiratory Issues: Fentanyl slows down breathing to dangerous levels, which can quickly lead to life-threatening situations, including coma or death.

 • Nausea and Vomiting: These are common side effects, often making the user physically ill soon after consuming the drug.